novix-sa/Pyplan/docs/index.md

 ## **Node Evaluation**
 Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
-That means that any node which result is an object of these types can be evaluated (by double clicking the node) and visualized as a table or graph with no additional coding.
+That means that any node which result is an object of these types can be evaluated (by double clicking the node) and visualized with native Pyplan graphs anas a table or graph with no additional coding.
 ![enter image description here](http://img.pyplan.org/index_node_result.png) When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
 Pyplan engine keeps track of any change in a node that triggers recalculation downstream the logic.